smu-cs-3353/22s-pa03-girvan-newman-dead-street/README.md

 ![random_groups2](https://user-images.githubusercontent.com/79382708/162876168-a3343a79-ae0e-4f40-a859-54b1e93d5c56.png)

 Just like with the football dataset, the algorithm also detected communities in smaller and randomly-generated graphs.
+These communities are more evenly distributed than the communities in the football dataset as they do not have a community of one node.
+To further check our implementation, we tested other smaller real-world graphs like Zachary's Karate Club and the Florentine Families.
+While the algorithm was able to show the communities of the Florentine Families, it could not do so for Karate Club.
+The reason for this could be because the modularity is not decreasing, which causes the algorithm to remove all of the edges.
+Therefore, our implementation of Girvan-Newman algorithm is capable of detecting communities, but only on sufficiently-sized graphs.

 ## Authors